peterduronelly/setting-up-your-data-science-environment/README.md

 ```
 where '*myenv*' is the name of your dedicated virtual environment.
 You can call it *py310* to indicate the Python version you are using or *dataanalysis* to remind you on what you are using the virtual environment for, or whatever name you prefer.

-To activate your virtual environment open an Anaconda Prompt windows (either from the Windows menu or by opening an Anaconda Promt windows from Windoes Terminal) and type
+To activate your virtual environment open an Anaconda Prompt windows (either from the Windows menu or by opening an Anaconda Promt windows from Windows Terminal) and type
 ```bash
 conda activate myenv
 ```